amorist/awesome/README.md

 ## TypeScript

+- [3d-book-image-css-generator](https://github.com/scastiel/3d-book-image-css-generator) - Generate a 3D image from a book cover and export to HTML/CSS to embed on your website.
 - [nx](https://github.com/nrwl/nx) - Extensible Dev Tools for Monorepos
 - [fullstack-graphql-airbnb-clone](https://github.com/benawad/fullstack-graphql-airbnb-clone) - A Fullstack GraphQL Airbnb Clone with React and React Native
 - [fullstack-starterkit](https://github.com/karanpratapsingh/fullstack-starterkit) - GraphQL first full-stack starter kit with Node, React.
 Powered by TypeScript